dmitriy-kiriyenko/cerbero/README.md

 ```

 __Important:__ you should add both validation and db constraint.
 If you
-don't supply validation, you'll have save returning false, yet no
+don't supply validation, you'll have `save` returning `false`, yet no
 validation errors will be displayed, which is a strange and obscure
 behavior.